ucsd-ccbb/mali-dual-crispr-pipeline/README.md

 5. After the run is complete, find the results directory

 	* `cd` to the directory you input above as `output_dir_path`
 	* Look for a folder whose name starts with the value you input above as `dataset_name` and ends with a timestamp suffix matching the timeframe of your most recent run (e.g., `MyTestDataset_20160804205646`)

-6. Transfer the results to your local machine for easier investigation, using the method you chose during the installation process

-	* You may find it desirable to zip the results directory before transferring it; if so, follow the directions below, running the command `zip -r results_dir_name.zip results_dir_name/` where `results_dir_name` is replaced everywhere with the name identified in the last step
-	* At this point, you may continue to run the score pipeline below, or may exit the configured instance and return to it later.
+6. At this point, you may continue to run the score pipeline below if desired

-8. If you are ready to exit, follow Installation step 7 to exit your instance

 ## Score Pipeline Execution